Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

       maximum of 6 concurrent scp sessions to the pool.
 The default is 1 if not specified or omitted.
   * (required) `data_transfer` specifies how the transfer should take place.
-    When Azure Blob Storage is selected as the destination for data ingress, [blobxfer](https://github.com/Azure/blobxfer) is invoked.
-The following
+    When Azure Blob or File Storage is selected as the destination for data ingress, [blobxfer](https://github.com/Azure/blobxfer) is invoked.
+The
-    list contains members for Azure Blob Storage ingress when a storage account link is provided for `storage_account_settings`:
+    following list contains members for Azure Blob or File Storage ingress when a storage account link is provided for `storage_account_settings`:
-    * (required) `container` is the container to upload to.
-The container need not be created beforehand.
+    * (required) `container` or `file_share` is required when uploading to Azure Blob Storage or Azure File Storage, respectively. `container` specifies which container to upload to for Azure Blob Storage while `file_share` specifies which file share to upload to for Azure File Storage.
+Only one of these properties can be specified per `data_transfer` object.
+The container or file share need not be created beforehand.
     * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
 In the example above, `--no-computefilemd5` will force `blobxfer` to skip MD5 calculation on files ingressed.